iaincollins/serverless-on-aws/README.md

 ## GitHub Repository configuration

-The following secrets need to be configured in AWS for these workflows to work.
+The following secrets need to be configured in GitHub for the GitHub Actions workflows to work.

 * `AWS_ACCESS_KEY_ID` – AWS Credentials
 * `AWS_SECRET_ACCESS_KEY` – AWS Credentials